vacp2p/rfc/content/docs/rfcs/44/README.md

 The following discusses potential relaxations in favour of reduced latency, as well as their impact on anonymity.
 This is still work in progress and will be elaborated on in future versions of this document.

+Generally, there are several design choices to be made for the stem phase of a Dandelion-based specification:

+1) the probability of continuing the stem phase, which determines the expected stem lengh,
+2) the out degree in the stem phase, which set to 1 in this document (also in the Dandelion papers),
+3) the rate of re-selecting stem relays among all gossipsub mesh peers (for a given pubsub topic), and
+4) the mapping of incoming connections to outgoing connections.

 ### Bound Stem Length